cloudflare/cloudflare-docs/products/workers/src/content/tutorials/localize-a-website/index.md

 ## Resources

 In this tutorial, you built and published an i18n tool using `HTMLRewriter`.
-If you would like to see the full source code for this application, refer to the [reposotiry on GitHub](https://github.com/signalnerve/i18n-example-workers).
+To review the full source code for this application, refer to the [repository on GitHub](https://github.com/signalnerve/i18n-example-workers).

 If you want to get started building your own projects, review the existing list of [Quickstart templates](/get-started/quickstarts).